inayatrahimdev/RedBlueNime-Game/README.md

 <version>: Game version (standard or misere)
 <first_player>: First player (human or computer)
 <depth>: Depth for AI search (not used in this implementation but required)
-Example command:
+Example Command
 ```sh
 python rb_game.py 10 10 standard human 0
 ```
 How to Play
 Human's Move: Enter 'red' or 'blue' to select the color of marbles to remove.
-Then, enter 1 or 2 to remove that number of marbles.
+Then, enter 1 or 2 to specify the number of marbles to remove.
 Computer's Move: The computer will automatically remove 1 or 2 marbles from the color with the remaining marbles.
 The game continues until one color runs out of marbles.
 The winner is determined based on the chosen game version.